jidongbsu/cs452-device-driver-2/README.md

 static irqreturn_t lincoln_irq_handler(struct serio *serio, unsigned char data, unsigned int flags);
 ```

 this is the interrupt handler.
 Every time the keyboard raises an interrupt, this function will get called.
-There are two situations when a keyboard raises an interrupts:
+There are two **situations** when a keyboard raises an interrupts:

-1. User input.
+**Situation** 1.
+User input.
 This is the most obvious reason.
 As the computer user, you type something from the keyboard, the keyboard needs to send a code (known as a scan code) corresponding to the key (you just pressed or released) to the upper layer of the system, and eventually the application will receive that key.
 Here, the second parameter of the interrupt handler, which is *data*, stores the scan code.

-2. Sometimes the user does not input anything, but the keyboard may still want to tell the CPU that something is happening.
+**Situation** 2.
+Sometimes the user does not input anything, but the keyboard may still want to tell the CPU that something is happening.
 In this case, the keyboard also produces a scan code, which is known as a protocol scan code - in contrast, a scan code produced in the above situation is called an ordinary scan code.
 Still, the second parameter of the interrupt handler, which is *data*, stores the scan code.
 Some examples of the protocol scan code include:

   - 0xaa.
 This is called the BAT successful code.
 When you boot your computer, the keyboard performs a diagnostic self-test referred to as BAT (Basic Assurance Test) and configure the keyboard to its default values.
 When entering BAT, the keyboard enables its three LED indicators, and turns them off when BAT has completed.
 At this time, a BAT completion code of either 0xAA (BAT successful) or 0xFC (Error) is sent to the host.
 Besides power-on, a software reset would also trigger the keyboard to perform BAT.

   - 0xfa.
 This is called the acknowledge code, or "ack" code.
 When the host sends a command to the keyboard, the keyboard may respond with an **ack** code, indicating the command is received by the keyboard.

 A typical keyboard also defines other protocol scan codes.
 In this assignment, your interrupt handler only needs to handle these two protocol scan codes, as well as all ordinary scan codes.

+As described above, our code is a part of a keyboard device driver.
+When a keyboard raises an interrupt, and if it is because of **situation** 1, i.e., user input, then our interrupt handler should pass this event to the keyboard event driver; when a keyboard raises an interrupt, but if it is because of **situation** 2, i.e., not an user input, our interrupt handler should react to it, but should not pass this event to the keyboard event driver.
+This is because the keyboard event driver's job is to collect events from the keyboard device driver and notify applications, when there is no user input, applications should not be notified by the keyboard event driver.

 **Special Requirement**: Your interrupt handler must achieve this: when the user types every key other than *l* or *s*, the user should observe normal behaviors; but when the user types *l*, it should be interpreted as *s*, and displayed as *s*; when the user types *s*, it should be interpreted as *l*, and displayed as *l*.